Emma Fuhrmann: Personal life

-During various interviews in 2013, then 11-year-old Fuhrmann talked about being very athletic, swimming on a swim team in the summer, and skiing on the slopes in the winter.
-At that time she also said that she liked fashion and designing her own clothes, and hoped to have her own label when she grew up.
-She teamed up with Drew Barrymore's Flower Beauty in July 2013 to promote her own makeup line for the teen demographic.

 Career

 Her film credits include playing the lead role as Finnegan O'Neil opposite Morgan Freeman in the Rob Reiner-directed movie, The Magic of Belle Isle, and her co-starring role as Adam Sandler's character's daughter, Espn, in Blended, along with Sandler and Drew Barrymore.
 Fuhrmann was also featured in the 2015 film, Lost in the Sun, with Josh Duhamel and Lynn Collins.

-Furthermore, she played an older Cassie Lang in Avengers: Endgame.
-However, it was announced in 2020 that she would be replaced in the MCU franchise as Cassie Lang by Kathryn Newton.
-Fuhrmann later posted to her Twitter that she only found out that she'd be replaced when the news was made public.
+In 2019, she played an older Cassie Lang in the Marvel Cinematic Universe (MCU) film Avengers: Endgame.
+However, it was announced in 2020 that she would be replaced in the franchise as Cassie Lang by Kathryn Newton.
+Fuhrmann later posted to her Twitter that she only found out she had been replaced when the news was made public.

 She was named one of the 11 Summer Box Office Newbies you need to know about by Teen.com in 2014.